bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/proxy.md

     //  37
     //  (The operation has been properly forwarded!)

-Note that while this “no-op” works for JavaScript objects, it does not work for native browser objects like DOM Elements.
+Note that while this "no-op” works for JavaScript objects, it does not work for native browser objects like DOM Elements.

 ### Validation